nnbaocuong99/k8s-cluster/README.md

 ## ⚒ Install Rancher & K8s:

 ### ✏️ 1. <ins>Step 1:</ins>
-- Get yourself a terminal and ssh into the master-node `ssh username@your_ipaddress`
+- Get yourself a terminal and ssh into the master-node `ssh username@your_ip_address`
 - Optional: if you're using *VScode* or any remote control method, you'll need to add an user. replace `your-username-go-here` with the name you're expecting:
 ```
 $ useradd --comment 'ur-username-go-here' --create-home your-username-go-here --shell /bin/bash